Yoga exercises for beginners & advanced practitioners

 Practicing yoga at home requires little more than the desire to exercise regularly and find some time for yourself.
 A quiet and peaceful space is essential to fully concentrate on the exercises and promote inner peace.
 Ideally, this space should be free from distractions and well ventilated to create a pleasant atmosphere.

 Also make sure you wear suitable clothing that is neither too tight nor too loose so that you can move freely.
-For a more intensive and varied practice, yoga aids such as blocks, straps and blankets can be extremely helpful.
-These help you to find the right alignment in the asanas and hold certain positions longer and more securely.
+For a more intensive and varied practice, you can use Yoga aids such as blocks, straps and blankets can be extremely helpful.
+These help you to find the right alignment in the asanas and to hold certain positions longer and more securely.

 Last but not least, it can be helpful to use a calm playlist or a guided yoga app to have a structured sequence of yoga exercises and get the motivation you need.
 There are numerous yoga apps and online platforms that offer classes for all levels of experience, from beginners to advanced practitioners.
 Also remember to take enough time for breathing exercises and meditation before and after the session to fully round off the practice.